jarmoza/aolm_full/README.md

 #### 2. Read editions and/or metadata

 The next step is to read in the digital edition files and/or metadata files you wish to use for your metric(s).
 AoLM uses custom JSON file formats for both editions and metadata.
-(How to build these from raw digital texts/metadata will be explained in another tutorial.)
+(How to build these from raw digital texts/metadata will be explained in a future tutorial, but you may examine the edition and metadata files in the `tutorial/data` folder.)
 For this tutorial, two convenience functions `read_huckfinn_dataset_files_by_source` and `read_metadata_files_by_source` have been provided for your use.
-You only need to specify the editions/metadata location and the string ID you wish them to be denoted by.
+You only need to specify the editions/metadata location and the string ID that represents the subfolder they are stored in (i.e. 'internet_archive').

     edition_readers = read_huckfinn_dataset_files_by_source(
         EDITIONS_LOCATION, TUTORIAL_SOURCE_ID)